10 Steps for Effective Business Process Review

 By Barton Goldenberg

 What follows is ISM’s 10-step methodology for reviewing and enhancing business processes.
-These steps will help ensure process excellence as part of a Social CRM implementation.
+These steps will help ensure process excellence as part of a customer strategy implementation.
+Possible customer strategies may include but are not limited to: Digital Transformation, Customer Relationship Management (CRM), Digital Customer Communities, Customer Engagement, Data & Analytics, & Emerging Technologies.

 Step 1: Meet with the Business Process Participants to Plan an Initial Schedule